zhenyulin/serverless-hot-boilerplate/README.md

 ultimate-hot-boilerplate for serverless, build, test and deploy globally scalable APIs cheaper and faster

 ## Development Experience
-* One command to start local development `make run` (serverless-offline, serverless-local-dynamodb)
+* One command to start local development `make run`
 * Hot Module Reload with code linting and formatting
-* Tests linted automatically with [jest-runner-eslint](https://github.com/jest-community/jest-runner-eslint)
 * absolute path resolve (`..`less) in development and test
 * test in CI with local dynamodb setup
 * use express, dynamoose instead of naked Lambda, Dynamodb API
+* multi-region active-active deployment with terraform

 ## Development